MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/device-sync-actions.md

    - Directory.Read.All [Applications permission](https://docs.microsoft.com/graph/permissions-reference#application-permissions)
    - Directory.Read.All [Delegated directory permission](https://docs.microsoft.com/graph/permissions-reference#directory-permissions)

 - Ensure **Grant admin consent for Tenant** is selected for the Azure AD application.
-For more information, see [Grant admin consent in App registrations](https://docs.microsoft.com/azure/active-directory/manage-apps/grant-admin-consent#grant-admin-consent-in-app-registrations).
+For more information, see [Grant admin consent in App registrations](https://docs.microsoft.com/azure/active-directory/manage-apps/grant-admin-consent).

+- The imported application needs to be configured as follows:
+   - Registered for **Accounts in this organizational directory only**.
+For more information, see [Change who can access your application](https://docs.microsoft.com/azure/active-directory/develop/quickstart-modify-supported-accounts#to-change-who-can-access-your-application).
+   -  Has a valid application ID URI and secret

 ## Next steps